JaapvanEkris/openrowingmonitor/docs/Integrations.md

 ## RowsAndAll.com

 [RowsAndAll](https://rowsandall.com/) provides the most extensive on-line data analysis environment for rowing.
 Our RowingData export is made in collaboration with them, and provides the most extensve dataset OpenRowingMonitor can provide.
+The RowsAndAll.com uploader will create and upload the RowingData-files automatically, and does not require setting the `createRowingDataFiles` parameter.
 Uploading is activated by adding the API-key (which can be found in your [import settings of you user profile](https://rowsandall.com/rowers/me/exportsettings/)) and setting `upload` to true in the user profile of `config.js`:

 ```js
     // Configuration for the RowsAndAll.com upload